 Degree plans are generally completed by the Coordinator for the Traditional Undergraduate track during new student orientation.
 The degree plan may be revised based on a student's ability to successfully progress through the curriculum.
 Course enrollment may be limited based on available resources, including but not limited to availability of clinical sites within the community.
 The following degree plan is designed for applicants who do not already possess the RN license.
 It is provided here as an overview of a basic course schedule for full time students.
 Length of the program will vary depending on the student's ability to progress through the program.
+Summers courses may be required based on performance in previous courses.
 All non-nursing courses should be completed prior to taking the first nursing course.
 When necessary, methods for limiting enrollment will be determined by the Department Chair.

-Sample Degree Plan Traditional BSN Track
+Sample Degree Plan Traditional BSN Track YEAR ONE

-ILAI ONE Fall Spring Semester 1 Semester 2 Number Course Name Credits Number Course Name Credits NURS3307 Health Assessment (3:2:3) NURS3385 Concepts of Chronic Care Nursing (3:3:0) NURS3316 Foundational Concepts of Nursing Practice - Didactic (3 :3:0) NURS3520 Chronic Care Nursing Clinical (5:0:15) NURS3620 Foundational Concepts of Nursing (6 :0:18) NURS3320 Pharmacology (3:1.5:4.5) 1(0103020 Practice - Clinical (0.0.10) NURS3331 Mental Health Nursing (3:2:3) NURS3126 Scholarship for Evidence-based Practice I (1 :1:0) NURS3227 Nursing Care of the Aging Adult (2 :1:3) NURS3226 Foundational Aspects of Professional Communication (2:.5:4.5) 16 Total Credit Hours 15 Total Credit Hours
+IEAR ONE Fall Spring Semester 1 Semester 2 Number Course Name Credits Number Course Name Credits NURS3307 Health Assessment (3:2:3) NURS3385 Concepts of Chronic Care Nursing (3:3:0) NURS3316 Foundational Concepts of Nursing Practice - Didactic (3:3:0) NURS3520 Chronic Care Nursing Clinical ( 5 :0:15) NURS3620 Foundational Compones of Nursing (6 :0:18) NURS3320 Pharmacology (3 :1.5:4.5) NUK53020 Foundational Concepts of Nursing Practice - Clinical (0.0.18) NURS3331 Mental Health Nursing (3 :2:3) NURS3126 Scholarship for Evidence-based Practice I (1 :1:0) NURS3227 Nursing Care of the Aging Adult (2 :1:3) NURS3226 Foundational Aspects of Professional Communication (2:.5:4.5) 16 Total Credit Hours 15 Total Credit Hours